mvolkmann/MyUnixEnv/notes/VueNotes.md

 if the state is modified outside of a mutation.
 This is very desirable!

-Register the store with the top component as follows in `src/App.js`:
+Register the store with the top component.
+This "injects" store access into all descendant components.
+For example, this can be done in `src/App.js`:

 ```js
 import store from './store';